Azure/portaldocs/portal-sdk/generated/README.md

 <a name="azure-portal-extension-development-documentation-announcements"></a>
 ## Announcements

+* Docs in this github are moved to Engineering Hub [Azure Portal Framework (IbizaFx) Documentation](https://eng.ms/docs/products/azure-portal-framework-ibizafx).
+If you are the owner of any docs in this github, move it to Engineering Hub.
+If you view a docs in this github, use the link in Engineering Hub.

 * [Access to the Portal Dogfood environment will be restricted after April 15, 2023.](https://aka.ms/portalfx/dogfood-simplysecurev2)

 <a name="azure-portal-extension-development-documentation-get-started-with-default-experiences"></a>